sundeepbassi/djangopetblog/README.md

 Mike and I checked out the best colour tools to compare and contrast the colour scheme for the blog [creativebloq Best colour tools for web designers](https://www.creativebloq.com/advice/the-best-colour-tools-for-web-designers) and [Huesnap](https://www.huesnap.com/).

+The bootstrap buttons information was checked on w3schools [w3schools](https://www.w3schools.com/bootstrap/bootstrap_buttons.asp)

+The information about dog breeds was taken from The pet express [The Pet express](https://www.thepetexpress.co.uk/blog/dog-breed-guides/breed-guide-border-collie/)

 The information about the fun facts about cats was taken from Purina [Purina](https://www.purina.co.uk/articles/cats/behaviour/common-questions/fun-facts-about-cats)

+The information about rabbits was taken from National Geographic Kids [National Geographic Kids](https://www.natgeokids.com/uk/discover/animals/general-animals/10-hopping-fun-rabbit-facts/)